Tear-jerking, action-packed, and suspenseful! Connilyn Cossette exceeds expectations with her latest novel, Until the Mountains Fall!

 Recently widowed, Rivkah is looking to escape her impending marriage with her late husband’s brother, Malakhi, a boy who has tormented her since childhood.
 Denying to obey the Torah and fulfill her duty, Rivkah wastes no time in running away when the opportunity arises.
-Fleeing Kedesh, a city of refuge, for a life of freedom, Rivkah believes that her life will finally be her own; but, will her disobedience be worth the future that is waiting for her outside the city’s walls?
+Fleeing Kedesh, a city of refuge, for a life of freedom, Rivkah believes that her life will finally be her own; but, will her disobedience be worth the future waiting for her outside the city’s walls?

 Back in Kedesh, Malakhi has become bitter after the betrayal of his betrothed.
 From falling in love with her as a child, forced to watch his older brother marry her, to her rejection, the once care-free young boy has become a man with a heart of stone.
-Turning his attention to war against the Canaanites and other enemies closing in on the Israelites, Malakhi becomes a warrior; however, after being wounded in battle his life is once again put on hold, the hurt of Rivkah’s decision returning to the surface.
-Will Malakhi be able to move on, or will the pain drive him to find look for the woman he can’t forget about?
+Turning his attention to war against the Canaanites and other enemies closing in on the Israelites, Malakhi becomes a warrior; however, after being wounded in battle, his life is once again put on hold, the hurt of Rivkah’s decision returning to the surface.
+Will Malakhi be able to move on, or will the pain drive him to look for the woman he can’t forget about?

 Connilyn’s writing keeps getting better, and her ability to bring the Bible to life is truly extraordinary.
 I am so thankful to be a part of her launch team and am already counting down the days until the final book in the Cities of Refuge series, Like Flames in the Night, is in my hands!
 I can’t get enough of Connilyn Cossette’s books, and I hope you will enjoy Until the Mountains Fall as much as I did.
 So get out your box of tissues to prepare for an adventure that will keep you on your toes until the very end!